Our Mission

 Our Vision

-Our vision is for all Native communities to be restored to full health, sustainability, and self-determination.
+Our vision is for thriving and self-determined Native communities and Nations.
 To accomplish this, we commit to the following goals:

 NAP's Guiding Values